Mohannadcse/LMCAS/README.md

 For replicating our evaluation, you can run the analysis according to the settings mentioned in this [TABLE](https://sites.google.com/view/lmcas/home#h.r7u6w8uktrgc)

 NOTE: our debloating strategy strategy relies on the fact that we can split the app into configuration part and main logic part.
 Therefore, the specialized programs are generated w.r.t the required functionality.
 For example, you want `wc` to only count number of lines i.e., `wc -l`.
-So you don't need to provide the file name to our script `runAnalysis.sh`, which makes the command as follows `./runAnalysis.sh --file=./bitcode_files/wc.bc --args=-l`.
+So you don't need to provide the file name to our script `runAnalysis.sh`, which makes the command as follows `./runAnalysis.sh --file:artifacts_bitcode/Dataset-1/wc.bc --args:-l` or `./runAnalysis.sh --file:artifacts_bitcode/Dataset-3/tcpdump.bc --args:"-i lo"`.

 # Interpreting the Results#
 After running `LMCAS`, a directory will be created `debloate_<AppName>`.
 This directory contains a set of files that are generated while debloating the app.